Max Stirner: Egoism

 Stirner's egoism argues that individuals are impossible to fully comprehend, as no understanding of the self can adequately describe the fullness of experience.
 Stirner has been broadly understood as containing traits of both psychological egoism and rational egoism.
 Unlike the self-interest described by Ayn Rand, Stirner did not address individual self-interest, selfishness, or prescriptions for how one should act.
 He urged individuals to decide for themselves and fulfill their own egoism.

 Stirner believed that everyone was propelled by their own egoism and desires and that those who accepted this—as willing egoists—could freely live their individual desires, while those who did not—as unwilling egoists—will falsely believe they are fulfilling another cause while they are secretly fulfilling their own desires for happiness and security.
 The willing egoist would see that they could act freely, unbound from obedience to sacred but artificial truths like law, rights, morality, and religion.
 Power is the method of Stirner's egoism and the only justified method of gaining philosophical property.
 Stirner did not believe in the one-track pursuit of greed, which as only one aspect of the ego would lead to being possessed by a cause other than the full ego.
-He did not believe in natural rights to property and encouraged insurrection against all forms of authority, including disrespect for property.
+He did not believe in natural rights to property and encouraged insurrection against all forms of authority, including disrespect for both privare and personal property.

 Anarchism

-Stirner proposes that most commonly accepted social institutions—including the notion of state, property as a right, natural rights in general and the very notion of society—were mere illusions, "spooks" or ghosts in the mind.
-He advocated egoism and a form of amoralism in which individuals would unite in Unions of egoists only when it was in their self-interest to do so.
+Stirner proposes that most commonly accepted social institutions—including the notion of state, property as a right, natural rights in general and the very notion of society—are mere illusions, "spooks" or ghosts in the mind.
+He advocates egoism and a form of amoralism in which individuals would unite in Unions of egoists only when it was in their self-interest to do so.
 For him, property simply comes about through might, saying: "Whoever knows how to take and to defend the thing, to him belongs [property]. [...]
 What I have in my power, that is my own.
 So long as I assert myself as holder, I am the proprietor of the thing."
 He adds that "I do not step shyly back from your property, but look upon it always as my property, in which I respect nothing.
 Pray do the like with what you call my property!"
 Stirner considers the world and everything in it, including other persons, available to one's taking or use without moral constraint and that rights do not exist in regard to objects and people at all.
 He sees no rationality in taking the interests of others into account unless doing so furthers one's self-interest, which he believes is the only legitimate reason for acting.
 He denies society as being an actual entity, calling society a "spook" and that "the individuals are its reality."

 Despite being labeled as anarchist, Stirner was not necessarily one.
 Separation of Stirner and egoism from anarchism was first done in 1914 by Dora Marsden in her debate with Benjamin Tucker in her journals The New Freewoman and The Egoist.